-Males typically have another 25 pounds to add over the next year, while females typically have about another 20 pounds to pack on.
+Males typically have another 25 pounds to add over the next year, while females usually have another 20 pounds to gain.
 So, while they still have a little growing to do, you can see that by the time they reach their 1st birthday, they’ve done most of their growing already.

 Other German Shepherd Developmental Milestones

-While the size of your German Shepherd is a big milestone in its own right, it’s not the only thing that you need to keep an eye out for.
-Here, we highlighted three other developmental milestones that you should be aware of if you’re rearing a German Shepherd puppy.
+While the adult size of your German Shepherd is a significant milestone in its own right, it’s not the only thing you need to keep an eye out for.
+Here, we highlighted three other developmental milestones you should be aware of if you’re rearing a German Shepherd puppy.

-It’s no wonder that many owners don’t realize that there’s a difference between their ultra-sharp puppy teeth and their adult chompers.
+It’s no wonder many owners don’t realize there’s a difference between their ultra-sharp puppy teeth and their adult chompers.

-However, while your GSD might start to display a certain amount of sexual activity after 6 months, they won’t reach full sexual maturity until the 12–15-month mark.
-This is when you’ll start to notice typical male behavior even if you don’t have a female in heat around.
+However, while your GSD might start to display a certain amount of sexual activity after 6 months, they won’t reach full sexual maturity until the 12 to 15-month mark.
+That is when you’ll start to notice typical male behavior even if you don’t have a female in heat around.

 On the other hand, females can experience their first heat anywhere from the 6-month to the 15-month mark.
-Females tend to take a little longer than males to sexually mature, but there’s still a chance that they will reach sexual maturity at just 6 months.
-If you have unneutered males in the house, this is a pretty big deal.
+Females take a little longer than males to sexually mature, but there’s still a chance that they will reach sexual maturity at just 6 months.

-Sexual maturity doesn’t equal full maturity, and neither does size.
+Sexual maturity doesn’t equal full maturity.
 Once your German Shepherd reaches the 18-month mark, they’re no longer a puppy at heart, even if they still have a little growing to do.

-After 18 months, you will have a fully mature dog, which means they have a dog’s temperament and instinctual behaviors.
-If you’re hoping for behavioral changes with maturity after your GSD reaches 18 months, that’s not going to happen.
+After 18 months, you will have a fully mature dog with an adult’s temperament and instinctual behaviors.
+If you’re hoping for behavioral changes with maturity after your GSD reaches 18 months, it’s unlikely.

-When you have a growing German Shepherd, it can seem like they get bigger every day and like the growing will never stop.
-While growth might happen for longer than you were expecting, what we can promise is that it will slow down.
+When you have a growing German Shepherd, it can seem like they get bigger every day and like the growth will never stop.
+While their growth might happen for longer than you were expecting, we can promise that it will slow down.

-But did you really get a German Shepherd expecting them to be a small dog?
-Your German Shepherd is going to grow, and you knew this when you got them.
-You’re definitely getting a large dog, it’s just a matter of when!
+But did you get a German Shepherd expecting them to be a small dog?
+Your German Shepherd will grow into a large, muscular canine, but you probably knew that when you adopted them.
+You’re definitely getting a large dog; it’s just a matter of when!

 - 15 Common German Shepherd Myths & Misconceptions: It’s Time We Stop Believing These